refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 </p>
 </details>

 This is where most of our app’s functionalities will be configured.
-Right now, nothing much is going on - the **refine** component is being used to wrap our entire app, with a `routerProvider` and a `dataProvider` hook passed to it as props.
+Right now, nothing much is going on - the **Refine** component is being used to wrap our entire app, with a `routerProvider` and a `dataProvider` hook passed to it as props.

-We’ll see how to leverage these hooks and other props of the refine component in the subsequent sections.
+We’ll see how to leverage these hooks and other props of the Refine component in the subsequent sections.
 But first, let’s configure the `dataProvider` hook for our needs.

-Run `npm run dev` to start the refine development server.
+Run `npm run dev` to start the Refine development server.

 Within seconds it should automatically bring up your default browser with the preview of the app.
 If it does not, open the browser manually and navigate to `http://localhost:3000`.